mem-/luks-scripts/README.md

 luks-functions also may use 'usbip' (/usr/sbin/usbip) command, etc (Recommended Debian packages: hwdata, usbip, usbutils).

+For more information about WSL systems, see WSL.md

 ## Manual installation
 The path `/usr/share/bash-completion/completions/` may be different for other distros than Debian.